Awards

 The Dr. Steven Robert Garfin Medical Student Excellence in Orthopaedic Surgery Award is offered to an exceptional graduating medical student who intends to specialise in orthopedic surgery.
 The award will be presented at the UC San Diego School of Medicine awards ceremony during commencement.

-The Dr. Steven Robert Garfin award is currently closed for the application season and will reopen in the fall.
+The Dr. Steven Robert Garfin award is currently open.

 About the Dr. Steven Robert Garfin Medical Student Excellence in Orthopaedic Surgery Award